TradeIdeasPhilip/classic-chuzzle/README.md

 I'm really starting to like math-to-path.ts.
 This is an extension of an [idea I've used before](https://github.com/TradeIdeasPhilip/divide-by-zero/blob/master/src/svg-sine-wave.ts).
 This version is much more general.
+See the [random-svg-tests](https://github.com/TradeIdeasPhilip/random-svg-tests/blob/master/src/math-to-path.ts) project for a newer version of this idea.

 ## Unexpected Problems